Shahbaz7678/CODTECH-TASK-1/README.md

 ### Key Activities
 1. Data Exploration: Collecting the data and understanding the same.
 2. Data Cleaning: Removing and updating the data according to the problem addressed.
-3. Data Pre-Processing and Insights: Understanding the different parameters of the data and finding valuable trens and distributions.
+3. Data Pre-Processing and Insights: Understanding the different parameters of the data and finding valuable trends and distributions.
 4. Data Visualisation: Visualising the insights for a better understanding.

 ### Technologies Used